 That image of a prefabricated home as a shoddily built, boxy structure made of poor-quality components, even decades later, is still hard to shake.

-“It’s always been labelled as cheap,” said Marc Bovet, founder of Bone Structure, a Quebec-based company which produces homes that can be assembled from several factory built-components without any nails.
+“It’s always been labelled as cheap,” said Marc Bovet, founder of Bone Structure, a Quebec-based company which produces homes that can be assembled from several factory-built components without any nails.
 “It has always been labelled in the U.S. as [for a] trailer park.
 It’s the label that comes with it, and that has to change.”

 This perception has evolved as prefabricated homes give site-built houses a run for their money.
 The factory-built home of today comes in sleek and airy, energy-efficient designs made of high-end materials and fixtures, he said.
 In a factory, the company can produce precise, custom components for a more efficient way of building, Mr. Bovet said.